 Duke Connected Care (DCC) is a physician-led, clinically-integrated network (CIN) that aims to improve the quality of healthcare while addressing the national challenge of rising healthcare costs.
 A CIN is a group of doctors, hospitals, and other healthcare providers who have elected to partner with health plans to give higher-quality, more coordinated service and care to a group of assigned patients.

 Duke Connected Care currently partners with the following plans:

-- Medicare, as an accountable care organization (ACO).
-As a Duke Connected Care Medicare Fee-for-Service patient, your current benefits will not change—and you will still have the right to choose any doctor or hospital that accepts Medicare, at any time.
-Please visit www.medicare.gov/acos.html or call 1-800-MEDICARE (1-800-633-4227) for general questions or additional information about accountable care organizations (TTY users should call 1-877-486-2048).
+As a Medicare member visiting a Duke Connected Care provider, your current benefits will not change—and you will still have the right to choose any doctor or hospital that accepts Medicare, at any time.
+Please visit Medicare.gov/ACOs or call 1-800-MEDICARE (1-800-633-4227) for general questions or additional information about accountable care organizations (TTY users should call 1-877-486-2048).

-- NC Medicaid.
-Duke Connected Care partners with Managed Medicaid plans serving patients in Region 4.
+Duke Connected Care partners with Managed Medicaid plans serving patients in Region 4:

 Duke Connected Care also serves thousands of patients who receive their coverage through plans from private insurers, employers, and the Affordable Care Act Health Insurance Marketplace: